PlayFab's New Free Tier: 1,000 Players Unless You Ship on Xbox

-Microsoft replaced PlayFab Development Mode with Foundation Mode on March 11, 2026.
-Dev Mode is now capped at 1,000 lifetime accounts.
-Foundation Mode is free, but only if you ship on Xbox.
+Microsoft introduced PlayFab Foundation Mode at GDC on March 11, 2026.
+Foundation Mode is $0, but only for eligible Xbox titles.
+Development Mode caps at 1,000 lifetime player accounts per title across up to 10 titles.
 Here's what indies who aren't shipping on Xbox are actually doing.

-• Crux free tier covers 2K MAU + 2M API calls with no platform gating.
+- Crux's free Dev tier covers 10,000 MAU with every feature included and no platform gating.

 The PR framing is that Foundation Mode is "free" - and it is, if you check three boxes.
 This post explains the boxes, what happens if you can't check them, and what indie studios who don't ship on Xbox are actually doing.